Effect of mobility in the rock-paper-scissor dynamics with high mortality: Simulation results

 Interestingly in the regime of high diffusion, the growth of the correlation length, i.e. the size of the patch is elevated and the significance is that the species are prone to colony formation more when their mortality rates are high.
-This feature will be explored in more details in future. { { We have also calculated the extinction probability ($P_{\rm ext}$, Fig.\ \ref{fig4-corr}(c)) against diffusion strength for different death rates. { Here $P_{\rm ext}$ is the probability of extinction of one or more species \cite{reichenbach2007mobility}, numerically calculated over a large number of realizations for a lattice size of $1000\times 1000$ and for $10^6$ MC steps. } It is already established that \cite{reichenbach2007mobility} an abrupt transition occurs from coexistence to extinction (size $N\rightarrow \infty$) above a certain critical $D$ in the case of $d=0$.
-In finite systems, there are finite-size effects as shown in Fig.\ \ref{fig4-corr}(b) (blue, red and green). } For higher diffusion ($D>10^{-3}$), the coexistence is completely lost, as the patch of one species becomes big enough to cover the entire space.
+This feature will be explored in more details in future. { { We have also calculated the extinction probability ($P_{\rm ext}$, Fig.\ \ref{fig4-corr}(c)) against mobility strength for different death rates. { Here $P_{\rm ext}$ is the probability of extinction of one or more species \cite{reichenbach2007mobility}, numerically calculated over a large number of realizations for a lattice size of $1000\times 1000$ and for $10^6$ MC steps. } It is already established that \cite{reichenbach2007mobility} an abrupt transition occurs from coexistence to extinction (size $N\rightarrow \infty$) above a certain critical $D$ in the case of $d=0$.
+In finite systems, there are finite-size effects as shown in Fig.\ \ref{fig4-corr}(b) (blue, red and green). } For higher mobility ($D>10^{-3}$), the coexistence is completely lost, as the patch of one species becomes big enough to cover the entire space.
 The results are almost same for death rates $d=2$ (brown) and $d=4$ (green).
 In the presence of death, the system reaches extinction { at smaller diffusion} compared to zero mortality rate. { However, an interesting feature is observed for higher mortality rates.
 For large $d$ ($d=5$ (yellow) and $d=6$ (violet)), new extinction and coexistence regimes appear that is characterized by two critical values of $D$: $D_{c1}$ and $D_{c2}$.
 For $D<D_{c1}$ and $D>D_{c2}$ one species takes over, coexistence is lost after a time of { order $N$}, (effect of lattice size is explored in Fig.\ \ref{Fig-T_exvs_N}).
 For $D_{c1}<D<D_{c2}$ long-lived coexistence of all species (metastable state) occurs for a time that grows exponentially with $N$ (Fig.\ \ref{Fig-T_exvs_N}).
 For instance, at $d=5$, there is only one surviving species for $D \lesssim 10^{-5}$ and $D \gtrsim 10^{-3}$ and species coexist for $10^{-5}<D<10^{-3}$.
-Here, the joint effect of high death rate and diffusion leads to new extinction/ coexistence regimes or scenarios.
+Here, the joint effect of high death rate and mobility leads to new extinction/ coexistence regimes or scenarios.
 Below we provide an intuitive interpretation of these findings.
+Note that we have confirmed this scenario and the values of $P_{\rm ext}$, $D_{c1}$ and $D_{c2}$, for larger systems in order to rule out the influence of finite size effects.